 The Easiest Mycobacteria Detection Ever

 Pre-selecting patients for tuberculosis by manual microscopy of Auramine or Ziehl-Neelsen stained sputum smears is standard in most laboratories.
 However, manual microscopy of stained slides is a very time-consuming process.
-Automated slide scanning and image acquisition, combined with detection of mycobacteria by the Metafer slide scanning and automation platform saves many working hours and facilitates mycobacteria detection dramatically.
+Automated slide scanning and image acquisition, combined with detection of stained acid-fast bacteria by the Metafer slide scanning and automation platform saves many working hours and facilitates mycobacteria detection dramatically.

 Specific Identification of Pathogens in Time of a Gram Stain

 Direct Multiplex Imaging (DMI) is a novel hybridization technology for direct identification and differentiation of pathogenic microorganisms, even from challenging patient samples like sputum.
 Time-to-result (TTR), including sample preparation, takes just 35 minutes, thus making evidence-based antibiotic therapy possible at a very early stage.
 Available are assays for identification of bacteremia causing pathogens from positive blood cultures and for identification of nosocomial pneumonia causing bacteria from native patients samples without pre-culture.